eahowell/chat-app/README.md

    - For Android Emulator: Press 'a' in the terminal
    - For iOS Simulator: Press 'i' in the terminal (Mac only)

+## Troubleshooting

+Common issues and their solutions:

+1. **Issue**: Expo server connection failure **Solution**: Ensure your mobile device and development machine are on the same Wi-Fi network.

+2. **Issue**: Android emulator not detecting Expo server **Solution**: Try running `adb reverse tcp:8081 tcp:8081` in your terminal.

+3. **Issue**: Expo Go stops unexpectedly (Offline Error) **Solution**: The emulator may default to having Wi-Fi off when launched.
+Always turn on Wi-Fi immediately after launching the app.
+Without Wi-Fi, you won't be able to run your apps through Expo Go.

+4. **Issue**: Expo Camera Error (Can't connect to camera) **Solution**: Close the emulator and perform a cold boot.

+5. **Issue**: Android Emulator crashing or unstable **Solution**: If the app starts loading but crashes, try pressing 'a' in the Expo Metro Bundler console until the app fully launches.
+   **Solution**: If the issue persists, close the emulator and perform a cold boot.

 ## Dependencies

 ```json